 Some offices are already wired for analogue telephones at each workstation.
 If you are wiring a brand new office and you are already putting computers at each desk, IP phones can save you the money and headaches of putting in two separate sets of wires.

-Advantages of IP phone at a glance
+Advantages of IP Phone at a Glance

 IP systems are, by their nature, more complex than a digital platform, which is not necessarily a disadvantage.
 Rest assured, selecting an IP phone deployment requires a more diligent and advanced support system to efficiently monitor the system performance (IP phone deployment requires a comprehensive technical understanding of both internal network administration as well as on-going awareness of utilisation).
-Also, IP phone requires more energy than a comparative digital phone deployment.
-As such, it provides a greater flexibility for deployment based on the availability or limitations of single line or dual line cabling infrastructure.
+Also, the IP phone requires more energy than a comparative digital phone deployment.
+As such, it provides greater flexibility for deployment based on the availability or limitations of a single line or dual line cabling infrastructure.